JuliaPhylo/PhyloNetworks.jl/docs/src/man/dist_reroot.md

 After trees/networks are rooted with a correct outgroup, their visualization is more meaningful.

-With 1 or more hybridization, the direction of hybrid edges constrain the position of the root, which cannot be downstream of hybrid edges.
-An attempt to re-root the network at a position incompatible with hybrid edges will fail.

 Networks can be re-rooted at a given node or along a given edge.
 Get help (type `?`) on the functions `rootatnode!` and `rootonedge!` for more info.
 There are examples in the [Bootstrap](@ref) section.